 Disclaimer.
 The Cultural Development Authority of King County is organized pursuant to King County Ordinance 14482 and RCW 35.21730 through 35.21.755, RCW 35.21.757 and RCW 35.21.750.
 RCW 35.21.750 provides as follows: “[All] liabilities incurred by such public corporation, commission, or authority shall be satisfied exclusively from the assets and properties of such public corporation, commission or authority and no creditor or other person shall have any right of action against the city, town, or county creating such corporation, commission, or authority on account of any debts, obligations, or liabilities of such public corporation, commission, or authority.”

 Insurance.
 4Culture and the County must maintain crime insurance with minimum limits of $2,500,000.
-Fidelity, theft, disappearance, destruction liability, and employee dishonesty coverage must be included in addition to a ‘joint loss payable’ ISO Form CR 20 15 10/10 or its substantive equivalent; and ‘provide required notice of cancellation to another entity’ ISO form CR 20 17 10/10.
+Fidelity, theft, disappearance, destruction liability, and employee dishonesty coverage must be included in addition to a "joint loss payable" ISO Form CR 20 15 10/10 or its substantive equivalent; and "provide required notice of cancellation to another entity" ISO form CR 20 17 10/10.

 Mutual Indemnification.
 4Culture and the County agree to defend, indemnify and hold harmless each other, their respective officials, agents, and employees from and against any and all claims, damages, injuries, liabilities, actions, fines, penalties, costs, and expenses (including reasonable attorney fees) that arise out of or are related to the negligent acts or omissions of the indemnifying party (and its officials, agents, employees acting within the course and scope of their employment and in the performance of said party’s obligations under this Agreement or the exercise of a party’s rights and privileges under this Agreement).
 In the event any such liability arises from the concurrent negligence of the indemnifying party and the other party, the indemnity obligation of this section shall apply only to the extent of the negligence of the indemnifying party and its respective officials, agents, and employees.
 The foregoing provisions specifically and expressly intend to constitute a waiver of each party’s immunity under industrial insurance, Title 51 RCW, as respects the other party only, and only to the extent necessary to provide the indemnified party with a full and complete indemnity of claims made by the indemnitor’s employees.
 This waiver has been mutually negotiated.